What is it like visiting one of the least accessible countries in the world? Thought-provoking, and surprisingly, welcoming.

 You HAVE to carry dollars.
 Money exchange can only be done through the guide as well.
 So carry enough to tide you through for a few days.
 DON'T even think of exchanging money in the 'black market'

-GUIDE
+LOCAL GUIDE

 Independent travel is NOT an option here.
 You will need a guide for a letter, to take you around and for everything else.
-I used the guide I used to Kazakzhstan and they were amazing.
+I used the guide I used to Kazakhstan and they were amazing.

 COSTS